thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

 of thread-safety as it relates to asyncio.

-Let's start with inter-thread communication in the form of queues and messages because it's a versatile design to use.
+Let's start with inter-thread communication in the form of queues and messages because it's a versatile design pattern.
 How would we typically use a queue in a synchronous program that processes images in the background?
 Well, it might look like this: